 During the 19th century large groups of British and Dutch citizens were involved in the colonial project in different ways.
 They consumed colonial products of course: tea, coffee, sugar, cotton.
 But they also consumed stories and images of life in the colonies, and encountered people who had lived there and shared first-hand information.
 These representations of the colonies inspired them to act in ways that would either reinforce or challenge these representations: they established countless missionary societies and other initiatives because they wanted to ‘civilize’ the inhabitants of the colonies.
 They protested against slave trade, slavery; the practice of sati (widow burning) in British India; and the Cultivation System in the Dutch East-Indies.
 These campaigns inspired remarkable cultural, political and social changes: women started carving out a more public and activist role for themselves, political debates engaged more with moral issues, and many people who would normally not get involved with politics now spoke out in political protests such as mass petitions.
 What were the stories and images that spurred them to action?
 What (counter-) narratives and images about the colonies did they produce themselves?
 And what did the colonies mean to them that they would challenge existing social conventions?

-In searching for answers we will analyze several nineteenth-century narratives and images of the colonies based on a wide variety of secundary and primary sources (including novels, abolitionist propaganda, missionary letters).
-We will also explore the complex process of (national) identity formation in relation to the colonies.
-European individuals started to develop new social identities based on their self-image as civilizers of the world, much the same way that British and Dutch national identity was in important ways shaped by the posession of overseas colonies.
+In searching for answers we will analyze several nineteenth-century narratives and images of the colonies based on a wide variety of secondary and primary sources (including for instance novels, abolitionist propaganda, missionary letters).
+We will also explore the complex process of identity formation in relation to the colonies.
+European individuals started to develop new social identities based on their self-image as civilizers of the world, much the same way that British and Dutch national identity was in important ways shaped by the possession of overseas colonies.
 In studying the roots of Modern Imperialism we will be able to recognize and critique patterns and attitudes that still shape the relationship of Europe to the wider world.
 Insights in how the legacy of colonialism is deeply engrained in national self-image also allows a better understanding of dynamics between different social groups in our current society, especially when it comes to sensitive topics relating to colonial history.
 At the same time it will also allow us to reflect on our own ideas about humanitarianism and reform, and place them in a long historical trajectory.

-write a clearly reasoned historical essay, based on primary sources and existing historiography.
+Writing a clearly reasoned historical essay, based on primary sources and existing historiography.

 Once available, timetables will be published here.